VineethReddy02/vineeth-web/content/post/k8s-rbac.md

 5. ServiceAccount

-Role: Roles defines the set of privileges allowed on specific resource by it's name or on group of resources or set of subresourcesand this is confined to a specific namespace.
+**Role**: Roles defines the set of privileges allowed on specific resource by it's name or on group of resources or set of subresourcesand this is confined to a specific namespace.

-ClusterRole: ClusterRole defines the set of privileges allowed on specific resource by it's name or on group of resources or set of subresources and this is applicable on cluster as a whole.
+**ClusterRole**: ClusterRole defines the set of privileges allowed on specific resource by it's name or on group of resources or set of subresources and this is applicable on cluster as a whole.

-RoleBinding: Rolebinding binds the user or group or serviceaccount to a role.
+**RoleBinding**: Rolebinding binds the user or group or serviceaccount to a role.
 This makes sure the subject provided in rolebinding has all the privileges provided within a role.

-ClusterRoleBinding: ClusterRolebinding binds the user or group or serviceaccount to a role.
+**ClusterRoleBinding**: ClusterRolebinding binds the user or group or serviceaccount to a role.
 This makes sure the subject provided in clusterrolebinding has all the privileges provided within a clusterrole.

-ServiceAccount: Serviceaccount authorizes account to perform specific action based on the rolebinding or clusterrolebinding it is associated with.
+**ServiceAccount**: Serviceaccount authorizes account to perform specific action based on the rolebinding or clusterrolebinding it is associated with.

 In this blog we will be looking at two ways of creating KUBECONFIG file they are